datacarpentry/semester-biology/materials/ai-intro-basic-prompting.md

 > Use base R pipes

+- *Try, unsucessfully, to run the resulting code*
 - The model also needs information about the data you are working with
 - Data format as context
-- Can attach files
-- But often data files are very large and can fill up the context window
 - Often more useful to provide the top few rows of the data file
-- Either as an attached file or by pasting into the prompt
+- One way to do this is by pasting the first few  rows into the prompt
 - *Copy the prompt, add tidyr & base R pipes if needed*
 - *Open surveys.csv in RStudio and copy-past the first few lines*